achehimi/tutorials-page/460_Dates.md

 date2 <- mdy("01-31-2023")
 ```

-### Exercise inspired by the *R for Data Science* book by Hadley Wickham and Garrett Grolemund and covers common date operations in R using the lubridate package.
+### Exercise inspired by the *R for Data Science* book by Hadley Wickham and Garrett Grolemund that covers common date operations in R using the lubridate package.

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = F, message = F, warning = F)